inphinit/inphinit-php-proxy/README.md

 ## Requirements

-1. _PHP 8.4_ is highly recommended (https://www.php.net/supported-versions.php)
+1. Recommended: _PHP 8_ (see the currently supported versions at https://www.php.net/supported-versions.php)
-    * Minimal: PHP 5.4 compatibility is retained for environments with upgrade constraints
+    * Minimum: _PHP 5.4_ (backward compatibility is preserved for environments with upgrade limitations)
 1. cURL PHP extension to use the `CurlDriver`
 1. `allow_url_fopen` must be set to `1` on `php.ini` to use `StreamDriver`